shaynjasx/solstice-landing/README.md

 ## AI Usage

-- Used AI to help scaffold the initial SCSS structure and organize the project architecture.
-- Used AI for clarification on Bootstrap grid behavior and SCSS nesting patterns.
-- Used AI-assisted examples for PHPMailer integration and server-side validation logic.
-- Used AI as a debugging/reference tool during deployment and GitHub integration.
-- All responsive decisions, layout implementation, visual styling, debugging, deployment, and final integration work were completed independently.
+Used AI to generate initial SCSS boilerplate and scaffold the collections section layout.
+All responsive breakpoint decisions, visual styling adjustments, debugging, and final integration were done independently

 ---